Table of Contents

-Playing is how we can quench our existential angst for not maximising our potential.
+Playing is how we can quench our existential angst for not maximizing our potential.

-Playing is how we honour our existential crisis and lean into what it is trying to tell us.
+Playing is how we honor our existential crisis and lean into what it is trying to tell us.

 But playing is also difficult for high-functioning, responsible adults.